 People often wonder if VPNs allow room for hackers to exploit or break them.
 Find the definitive answer to this question with our in-depth analysis.
 Share

-How does VPN Encryption Work?
+How Does VPN Encryption Work?

 |Keys||One key is shared among multiple entities||One entity has the public key, the other has the private key|

-|Key exchange||Requires secure mechanism for sending and receiving keys||Private key is kept secret by the owner while the public key is available to everyone|
+|Key exchange||Requires a secure mechanism for sending and receiving keys||A private key is kept secret by the owner while the public key is available to everyone|

 |Speed||Less complex and faster||More complex and slower|

-|Strength||Less harder to break||Harder to break|
+|Strength||Easier to break||Harder to break|

 |Scalability||Good scalability||Better scalability|